Asbatel/ExpoDroid/README.md

    1. Hooking and stoping the package installer from installing the target app.
    2. Calculating the hash and using VirusTotal API to analyze it for malware
-   3. Display the results in details to the user (in case of a malware)
+   3. Displaying the results in details to the user (in case of a malware)

 <p float="left">
   <img src="https://github.com/Asbatel/ExpoDroid/blob/master/Screenshots/malwarescore.jpg" width="210" />